MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-composite-models.md

 ## Calculated tables

-Calculated tables can be added to a model that uses DirectQuery, and the Data Analysis Expressions (DAX) that define the calculated table can reference either imported or DirectQuery tables, or a combination of both.
+You can add calculated tables to a model that uses DirectQuery.
+The Data Analysis Expressions (DAX) that define the calculated table can reference either imported or DirectQuery tables or a combination of the two.

-Calculated tables are always imported, and the data in those tables is refreshed when the table is refreshed.
-As such, if a calculated table references a DirectQuery table, visuals that reference the DirectQuery table always show the latest values in the underlying source, but visuals that reference the calculated table show the values at the time the calculated table was last refreshed.
+Calculated tables are always imported, and their data is refreshed when the table is refreshed.
+If a calculated table refers to a DirectQuery table, visuals that refer to the DirectQuery table always show the latest values in the underlying source.
+Alternatively, visuals that refer to the calculated table show the values at the time when the calculated table was last refreshed.

 ## Security implications

 Composite models have some security implications.
-A query sent to one data source can include data values that have been retrieved from another different source.
-In the example described earlier in this article, the visual that shows *Sales Amount* by *Product Manager* results in a SQL query being sent to the **Sales** relational database, where that SQL query might contain the names of *Product Managers* and their associated *Products*.
+A query sent to one data source can include data values that have been retrieved from another source.
+In the earlier example, the visual that shows *Sales Amount* by *Product Manager* results in a SQL query being sent to the **Sales** relational database.
+That SQL query might contain the names of *Product Managers* and their associated *Products*.

 ![Script showing security implications](media/desktop-composite-models/composite-models_17.png)

-Consequently, information that's stored in the spreadsheet is now being included in a query that's sent to the relational database.
-If this information is confidential, the security implications should be considered.
+Consequently, information that's stored in the spreadsheet is now included in a query that's sent to the relational database.
+If this information is confidential, you should consider the security implications.
 In particular, consider the following points:

-* Any administrator of the database who can view traces or audit logs would be able to view this information, even if they don't have permissions to the data in its original source.
-In this example, they would need permissions to the Excel file.
+* Any administrator of the database who can view traces or audit logs would be able to view this information, even if they lack permissions to the data in its original source.
+In this example, the administrator would need permissions to the Excel file.

 * The encryption settings for each source should be considered.
-You want to avoid retrieving information from one source via an encrypted connection and then inadvertently having it included in a query sent to another source via an unencrypted connection.
+You want to avoid retrieving information from one source via an encrypted connection and then inadvertently including it in a query that's sent to another source via an unencrypted connection.

-To allow confirmation that any security implications have been considered, Power BI Desktop displays a warning message when an action is taken to create a composite model.
+To allow confirmation that you have considered any security implications, Power BI Desktop displays a warning message when an action is taken to create a composite model.

 For similar reasons, be careful when you open a Power BI Desktop file that's sent from an untrusted source.
-If the file contains composite models, information that's retrieved from one source by using the credentials of the user who opens the file would be sent to another data source as part of the query.
+If the file contains composite models, information that someone retrieves from one source by using the credentials of the user who opens the file would be sent to another data source as part of the query.
 The information could be viewed by the malicious author of the Power BI Desktop file.
-Therefore, when you open a Power BI Desktop file for the first time, if it contains multiple sources, Power BI Desktop displays a warning.
+Therefore, when you initially open a Power BI Desktop file that contains multiple sources, Power BI Desktop displays a warning.
 The warning is similar to the one that's displayed when you open a file that contains native SQL queries.

 ## Performance implications